Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Reward Model Trends

 \section{Reward Model Trends}

 We investigate how text and image properties affect different metrics' alignment preferences for the following factors: caption density, object hallucination, image density, and resolution in Figure~\ref{fig:alignment_chart}.
 For each specific factor, we plot the alignment score for individual image, text pairs based on the relevant image or text characteristic.
 The title of each plot reports the Pearson correlation coefficient between the alignment score and respective factor.
 We also display the line of best fit.
-Note that the scale and range of alignment scores are different and not comparable between metrics.
+Note that the scale and range of alignment scores are different and therefore not directly comparable between metrics.
 Because of this we instead focus on overall trends and correlations between each factor and alignment.

 \paragraph{Caption Length} To examine which reward models generally prefer long or short captions, we first create a dataset of images paired with captions of various lengths.
 We utilize the test and validation sets of the DCI~\cite{urbanek2024picture} dataset for this task, where each image is paired with a long, descripitive text.
 For each image, we use an LLM (Meta-Llama-3.1-8B-Instruct~\citep{dubey2024llama}) to create captions of different lengths but asking for summaries with different numbers of words, similarly to Huh et al.~\cite{huh2024prh}.
 We ask for summaries of lengths 5, 10, 20, ..., 100 words, and sample 5 different captions for each length with temperature 0.6 and top p 0.9.
-This results in 11241 unique image, caption pairs after eliminating duplicates and removing "here is a summary" text.
+This results in 11241 unique image, caption pairs after eliminating duplicates and removing ``here is a summary`` text.

-In Figure~\ref{fig:alignment_chart}(top row), we plot the alignment trend for different metrics versus caption length.
-The Pearson correlation coefficient is reported at the top of each plot.
-Note that the alignment score scales are different for each metrics and therefore not directly comparable.
-Instead, we focus on the overall trends.
+In Figure~\ref{fig:alignment_chart} (top row), we plot the alignment trend for different metrics versus caption length.
+The Pearson correlation coefficient $\rho$ is reported at the top of each plot.
 Because captions can be informative or contain mistakes regardless of their lengths, we expect these plots to be noisy.
-All methods, except for CycleReward-I2T and ImageReward, have positive Pearson Correlation coefficients - meaning they in general longer captions are preferred.
+All methods, except for CycleReward-T2I and ImageReward, have positive Pearson Correlation coefficients - meaning they in general longer captions are preferred.
 However the correlation between caption length and alignment is much weaker for VQAScore and CLIP compared to CycleReward-Combo and CycleReward-I2T.